eprothro/perform-later/README.md

   keyspace: my_app_development
 ```

-Configure the options for each application environment.
+Configure the cluster options for each application environment.

-See the cassie readme for more information on [Database Configuration](https://github.com/eprothro/cassie#database-configuration)
+See the cassie readme for more information on [Configuration](https://github.com/eprothro/cassie#database-configuration) and [Connection Handling](https://github.com/eprothro/cassie#connection-handling).

+### Env Configuration

+`cassie-rails` sets `Cassie::env` to the value in `Rails.env` upon Rails initialization.